xd009642/xd009642.github.io/_posts/XXXX_Making_nifty_cli_tools_with_trustfall.markdown

 Now for a CLI each CLI argument will map to at least one query, and you can iteratively build up a Trustfall query going over the CLI args.
-Currently, Trustfall is "QraphQL-like" in that it doesn't support everything in GraphQL.
+Currently, Trustfall is "GraphQL-like" in that it doesn't support everything in GraphQL.
 This means features like query arguments aren't yet supported and you should place the values straight in the constructed query string.